Japan Line: the sweatshirt in Toki material

 For us, fleece is fully part of the DNA that we wanted to find, with a very Japanese "controlled irregularity".

-Toki material, guaranteeing the accuracy of the cut
+Toki material, guaranteeing a precise cut

 sweatshirt-bonnegueule-grey-japan-line